E-polynomials of character varieties for real curves: Introduction

 \subsubsection{Curious Poincar\'e duality}

 The E-polynomial of $\mathcal{M}_n$ satisfies the so-called curious Poincar\'e duality property

 This is curious because $\mathcal{M}_n$ is non-compact, so topological Poincar\'e duality does not apply.
-Curious Poincar\'e duality would be a consequence of the P=W conjecture of de Cataldo, Hausel, and Migliorini \cite{CHM}, which holds that under the non-Abelian Hodge correspondence homeomorphism between $\mathcal{M}_n$ and $\mathcal{M}_{Dol}$, the weight filtration on the cohomology ring $H^*(\mathcal{M}_n;\Q)$ is sent to the perverse Leray filtration on $H^*(\mathcal{M}_{Dol}; \Q)$ associated to the Hitchin map $\mathcal{M}_{Dol} \rightarrow \mathcal{A}$.
-The genus 2 case of the $P=W$ conjecture was proven recently by de Cataldo, Maulik, and Shen \cite{CMS}.
+Curious Poincar\'e duality is a consequence of the P=W conjecture of de Cataldo, Hausel, and Migliorini \cite{CHM}, which holds that under the non-Abelian Hodge correspondence homeomorphism between $\mathcal{M}_n$ and $\mathcal{M}_{Dol}$, the weight filtration on the cohomology ring $H^*(\mathcal{M}_n;\Q)$ is sent to the perverse Leray filtration on $H^*(\mathcal{M}_{Dol}; \Q)$ associated to the Hitchin map $\mathcal{M}_{Dol} \rightarrow \mathcal{B}$.
+The $P=W$ conjecture was proven recently by Maulik and Shen \cite{MS}, and independently by Hausel, Mellit, Minets, and Schiffmann \cite{HMMS}.

 In the current paper, we find that the E-polynomial of $\mathcal{M}_n^{\tau}$ generally \emph{does not} satisfy curious Poincar\'e duality.
-This is in keeping with the P=W conjecture, because under the non-Abelian Hodge correspondence $\mathcal{M}_n^{\tau}$ is sent to a real submanifold $\mathcal{M}_{Dol}^{\tau} \subseteq \mathcal{M}_{Dol}$ and we should not expect the real integrable system $\mathcal{M}_{Dol}^{\tau} \rightarrow \mathcal{A}^{\tau}$ to have a well behaved perverse Leray spectral sequence \cite{CM}.
-As such, our results provide some circumstantial evidence in support of the P=W conjecture (we thank Vivek Shende for emphasizing this point to us).
+This is in keeping with the P=W conjecture, because under the non-Abelian Hodge correspondence $\mathcal{M}_n^{\tau}$ is sent to a real submanifold $\mathcal{M}_{Dol}^{\tau} \subseteq \mathcal{M}_{Dol}$ and we should not expect the real integrable system $\mathcal{M}_{Dol}^{\tau} \rightarrow \mathcal{B}^{\tau}$ to have a well behaved perverse Leray spectral sequence \cite{CM}.
+As such, our results provided some circumstantial evidence in support of the P=W conjecture (we thank Vivek Shende for emphasizing this point to us).